SebastianoF/ScrapXiv/README.md

 ## install

-Clone the repo to a folder, cd to scrapxiv, then with a python 3.8 interpreter run:
+Clone the repo to a folder, cd to the cloned folder scrapxiv, then with a python 3.8 interpreter run:
 ```
 pip install -e .
 ```